axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 Assume not, i.e. *v* has two neighbors *a*, *b* that do not interfere.
 For *a* we must have either *𝓓ₐ ≼ 𝓓ᵥ* or *𝓓ᵥ ≼ 𝓓ₐ* due to the first lemma, but the latter is impossible since *a* would then have been removed.
-Since *a*, *v* interfere - they are neighbors in interference graph - and *𝓓ₐ ≼ 𝓓ᵥ*, the second lemma says *a* must be live at *𝓓ᵥ*.
+Since *a*, *v* interfere - they are neighbors in the interference graph - and *𝓓ₐ ≼ 𝓓ᵥ*, the second lemma says *a* must be live at *𝓓ᵥ*.
 But the same holds for *b*, meaning *a*, *b* are both live at the point *𝓓ᵥ* of the program, and so by definition they interfere which contradicts the assumption.